Drilling engineer

 Qualifications

 This area of work is open to all engineering graduates, but certain subjects may improve your chances of securing work.
-These include:
+A strict 2:1 minimum is less rigid than it once was.
+Employers may still prefer it, but some will accept a 2:2.

 - chemical engineering